Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 This test measures a protein called carcinoembryonic antigen (CEA) in your blood.
-This protein is present on some types of cancer cells.
+This protein is found on some types of cancer cells.

 CEA is called a tumor marker because it gives information about cancer in your body.
-This test may help your doctor find out if your cancer treatment is working or if the cancer is returning after treatment.
+This test may help your healthcare provider find out if your cancer treatment is working.
+It may also help your provider know if the cancer is coming back after treatment.
 The test can be used with cancers of the colon and rectum, lung, breast, pancreas, ovary, prostate, liver, and thyroid.

-CEA can't tell your doctor what type of cancer you have.
+Your doctor cannot tell what type of cancer you have based on this test.
 Because CEA can be present in conditions that aren't cancer and may not be present for all cancers, this test isn't usually used for cancer screening.

-You may need this test if you have already been diagnosed with cancer and your doctor is planning treatment.
-CEA can help your doctor know more about the extent of your cancer before treatment begins.
+You may need this test if you have already been diagnosed with cancer and your healthcare provider is planning treatment.
+CEA can help your provider know more about your cancer before treatment begins.

-You may have this test during cancer treatment to help your doctor know how well the treatment is working.
+You may have this test during cancer treatment to help your provider know how well the treatment is working.

 If you have already been treated for cancer, you may need this test to help find out whether your cancer has come back.

 Your doctor may order other tests to find out more about your cancer.
-These may include X-rays, CT scans, and biopsies.
+These may include X-rays, CT scans, PET scans, and biopsies.

 CEA is measured in nanograms per milliliter (ng/mL).
 Normal results are 3.0 ng/mL or lower.

-Having a normal CEA level doesn't rule out cancer, however.
+But having a normal CEA level doesn't rule out cancer.
 Some people with cancer have a normal CEA.

 And higher levels of CEA don't mean you have cancer.
 Many conditions other than cancer can cause CEA to go up.
 These include: